 Wearing gloves, slice the small hot peppers in half, and remove seeds if you like ( for less heat).
 I left the seeds in mine.
 The stems can also remain.
 If adding bell peppers to temper the heat, cut into strips.
 Thinly slice the carrot (do not peel), slice the shallots and slice the garlic.

 Layer all into a 2 quart jar.
 Pour the salt water brine into the jar over the chilies, pressing them down under the liquid.
-If you need to add more brine, remember to use the ratio of 1 ½ teaspoons per cup of water.
+If you need to add more brine, remember to use the ratio of 1 teaspoon salt per 1 cup of water.

 Weight the chilies down with canning weights (or use a small ziplock bag filled with water, to weigh the veggies down).
 You want the veggies completely submerged under the brine.
 Cover lightly with a lid and place the jar in a pan or bowl to collect any liquid that may spill over.